-Until the Covid-19 pandemic, it was difficult to explain the enduring power of superstition in traditional societies to people who live in the so-called developed world.
+Until the Covid-19 pandemic, it was difficult to explain the enduring power of superstition in traditional societies to people who live in the Global North.
 Now, as North Americans and Europeans decline the chance to be vaccinated, we are reminded that people make choices based on misinformation in all parts of the world.
-In Sierra […]
+In Sierra Leone, […]

 Help Us Provide A Harvest For The World